Mykhailo Radutskyi

-Biography
+Education

 Studied at P.I.
-Gavros Kyiv Medical College, where qualified as an Emergency Medical Technician and at The National University of Ukraine on Physical Education and Sport on speciality ‘Olympic and professional sport’, where he received a master's degree in Olympic and professional sport.
+Gavros Kyiv Medical College, where qualified as an Emergency Medical Technician and at The National University of Ukraine on Physical Education and Sport on speciality "Olympic and professional sport", where he received a master's degree in Olympic and professional sport.
 In 1987 worked as an EMT on Kyiv ambulance station.

+Business career

-In 1989-1993 held the position of deputy director of ‘Kyivconcert’.
+In 1989–1993 held the position of deputy director of ‘Kyivconcert’.

 In 1993 started medical business.
+In 1994–2004 – commercial director, deputy director of LLC ‘Borys’, from 2004 – till 2019 of LLC ‘Borys’.

+Political activity

-In 1994-2004 – commercial director, deputy director of LLC ‘Boris’, from 2004 – the president of LLC ‘Boris’.
-From 2015 – advisor to the head of Kyiv City State Administration Vitali Klitschko.
+From 2014 – advisor to the head of Kyiv City State Administration Vitali Klitschko.

 In the past – member of the Higher Medical Council of the Ministry of Healthcare of Ukraine.
 Candidate for people's deputies from the political party ‘Servant of the People’ in 2019 parliamentary elections, No. 18 on the list.
 Non-party.

-On 30 July 2019 president Volodymyr Zelensky appointed Radutskyi his advisor (our of state).
+On 30 July 2019 president Volodymyr Zelensky appointed Radutskyi his advisor (out of state).